-- (i) No Affect

-- (ii) No Adverse Affect

-- (iii) Executed Memorandum of Agreement, or

-- d.
-Documentation that:

-- SHPA Section 14.09 has been completed by NYS DEC or another state agency.

-- 9. Discharges from construction activities that are subject to an existing SPDES individual or general permit where a SPDES permit for construction activity has been terminated or denied; or where the owner or operator has failed to renew an expired individual permit.
+- (i) SHPA Section 14.09 has been completed by NYS DEC or another state agency. - 9.
+Discharges from construction activities that are subject to an existing SPDES individual or general permit where a SPDES permit for construction activity has been terminated or denied; or where the owner or operator has failed to renew an expired individual permit.